-This neighborhood is popular for its live music and rich Southern culture.
-If you’re a jazz fan, you’ll enjoy restaurants such as Five Sisters Blues Café, which offers Sunday Jazz brunches where you can sit back, eat and chill listening to the live bands.
+This area is popular for its live music and rich Southern culture.
+If you’re a jazz fan, you’ll enjoy restaurants like Five Sisters Blues Café, which offers Sunday Jazz brunches where you can sit back, eat and chill listening to the live bands.

 Pensacola Historic District